Code-Institute-Submissions/IFD-MilestoneProject/README.md

 # Interactive Frontend Development Milestone project

-### The aim of this Sing Page Application (SPA) is to allow users search for useful information on holiday locations such as tourist attractions, accommodations and restaurants.
+### The aim of this Sing Page Application (SPA) is to allow users search for useful holiday information for a particular city such as tourist attractions, accommodations and restaurants.
 This SPA will be implemented using several APIs such as Google Maps and Geolocation.

 ### Update Log
 #### 19/05/2018
 - When page is loaded, the default center of the map is now set to user's geolocation, provided users permit (a greater zoom will also be applied); otherwise the center is set to London.
+- Place search functionality has been implemented with auto complete capability.

 #### 16/05/2018